Sharon Drew Morgan – Buying Facilitation

 - All of the elements that need to be included within their purchasing decision

 - The systems variables that need to be accounted for as a result of a purchasing decision, so their internal systems stay intact.

 Traditional selling is based on the product or service sale, and yet until buyers know how decisions and new purchases will affect their culture they will delay their decisions.

 The Morgen Buying Facilitation Method® is a front-end decision-facilitation methodology, used by sellers, to lead a buyer through the examination of all the variables that need to be included in deciding how a new solution will enter their systems.

 The Morgen Buying Facilitation Method® is different to traditional sales techniques, that invariably lead buyers through an information process to strategically place a product or service.
-The method helps buyers how to align all organizational variables affected by the change, so as to prevent chaos once the change is made.
+The method helps buyers how to align all organisational variables affected by the change, so as to prevent chaos once the change is made.

-As result, the Morgen Buying Facilitation Method® enables multiple-point decision-making to an extent that the sales person effectively becomes an organizational consultant to the buying organization, by focusing strongly on the decision-influencing teams and systems within it.
+As result, the Morgen Buying Facilitation Method® enables multiple-point decision-making to an extent that the sales person effectively becomes an organisational consultant to the buying organisation, by focusing strongly on the decision-influencing teams and systems within it.
 Moreover, Morgen's system is an adjunct to the normal sales process that supports the buyer's buying patterns.
 Conventional sales methods can be added once the buyer has aligned all of their decision variables.
 As Sharon Drew Morgen says: " Do you want to sell?
 Or have someone buy? "

 By helping the buyer make sense of the system they live and work within, the sales person becomes a part of the buyer's decision team and therefore operates as a true consultant.